PUPPIES ARRIVED! August 17th 2020~

 Is a Great Pyrenees right for me?

 Of our 30+ years together & many dogs (Vizsla, Irish Setter, Border Collie cross, and German Shepard) the Great Pyrenees is our favorite.
 We have loved ALL our dogs, but the mellow, sweet personality combined with slightly lower exercise needs & our farm protection needs, makes the Great Pyrenees our favorite- they fit us perfectly.
 They are smart, SUPER friendly, and great guardians.
-But they aren't the perfect dog.
-They require some regular brushing to avoid mats, and if you want that giant fluff ball look- occasional grooming as well (our Pyrenees have job as live stock guardians and don't see a groomer.)
+But they aren't the perfect dog for everyone.
+They require some regular brushing to avoid mats, and if you want that giant fluff ball look- occasional grooming as well (our Pyrenees have jobs as live stock guardians and rarely would see a groomer.)
 Pyrenees are smart, but they don’t like to “do tricks” per se.
 You certainly can train them, but they aren’t like a poodle, anxious to do tricks and please you.
 They can be quite stubborn.
 Also, you NEED a good fence.
 This is very important.
 They instinctively guard 2 square miles! and they will wander all over that "territory" to guard you ...and all your neighbor’s property too- if not fenced well.
 They love to sleep outside at night and do guard duty- they are somewhat nocturnal.
 They generally stay up at night to guard and sleep more in the day.
 If barking will bother you, or a very close neighbor, you might reconsider, or plan to keep your Pyrenees inside at night in an internal room in the house and be prepared to train him/her well- as barking at night can be one of their challenges.
 We have gotten to where we don't hear the night barking and our neighbors are a half mile away.
 But if you live in a neighborhood and plan to keep your dog outside at night, be aware, they bark!
 They are doing what they do best, guard!
 They are the best guardians, but so gentle with kids and your own animals, other cats and dogs.
 But beware, they are not friendly with and will chase away all other critters.
 We love that they keep the coyotes, skunks, badgers, etc and other critters way- but are friendly with the UPS and mailman.
 Although most visitors see their size and bark and don't know that...so they are a great stranger deterrent as well.
 However, they are NOT an attack dog or generally known as a personal protection breed.

 Do pure breed Great Pyrenees have spots?

 YES!
 Purebred Pyrenees can have spots.
 Occasionally we get this question about the markings on Tundra and the puppies.
 Pure breed Pyrenees can be all white or white with "badger markings".
 That is standard.
 AKC standards for Pyrenees specifically state that that pure breed Pyrenees can have "White or white with markings of gray, badger, reddish brown, or varying shades of tan.
 Markings of varying size may appear on the ears, head (including a full face mask), tail, and a few body spots.
 The undercoat may be white or shaded.
 All of the above described colorings and locations are characteristic of the breed and equally correct".
 A puppies badger markings can be very dark and prominent.
 However, most badger markings will fade mostly or almost completely by the time the puppy is 4-6 months old.
 So if you like those cute markings as a puppy, remember your adult dog will not look the same - most markings become so faint they are hardly noticeable.
 However, badger puppy markings that cover the full head and are very dark, will NOT completely fade and will still be visible, however markings will look very different than they do as puppies.
-See the pictures of our Tundra as a puppy and a s an adult and you will get an idea.Tundra had a full head of badger markings.
+See the pictures of our Tundra as a puppy and as an adult and you will get an idea.Tundra had a full head of badger markings.
 As an adult the markings in that form are gone, but she still had markings across her nose and eyes that appear like someone got her with a magic marker!
 Or sometimes someone asks if her face has some dirt on it. :) We love the all white and the badger Pyrenees a like.
 Some may have a preference, and we get some more requests for "all white" Pyrenees.
 We are aware many like this look.
 But be aware, while some badger markings are visible in adulthood, most Pyrenees are all white at adult hood even with badger markings as a puppy.
 And those badger markings are an important part of the breed standard and health preservation.
 We purposely included both badger and all white Pyrenees on our farm.
-Breeders who selectively and progressively breed all white to all white over generations to eliminate the possibility of badger marked puppies, are also eliminating in danger of eliminating genetics of good health and vigor.
+Breeders who selectively and progressively breed all white to all white over generations to eliminate the possibility of badger marked puppies, are also are in danger of eliminating genetics of good health and vigor.
 Research shows that breeding successively for all white increases the risks of genetic diseases.
 So we love our badger puppies.